hansklav/Oberon-REAL-IO/README.md

 whole Oberon System, otherwise you might end up with a system that does not boot anymore.
 This sounds more daunting than it is.
 Just use the text Rebuild.Tool and compile the line containing Texts.Mod and then compile ALL THE LINES BELOW THAT LINE (in a strict downward order middle-click each ORP.Compile).
 That's it!
+You won't need ORL.Mod, but in case you need it you can find it here: https://github.com/andreaspirklbauer/Oberon-building-tools/tree/master

 ```
 [ Rebuild.Tool ]